-Walking is defined as 'always having at least one foot in contact with the ground'.
+Walking is defined as 'always having at least one foot in contact with the ground and relates to the motion of all players moving around the field of play.

 The referee will award an indirect free kick against any player who is not walking, unless there is a clear attacking opportunity for the team in possession, where advantage can be played and the offender sanctioned once play has stopped, or the advantage has not accrued.